alvinj875/alvinj875.github.io/README.md

 It now includes the step for the GitHub

-Alvin Weds Sneha
+Alvin Weds Sneha.

-Aug 24th
-your invited
+Searching for the jobs